vic21984/Victoria-Universalis/Victoria Universalis Changelog.md

 * Enlarged the province borders of Bremen, Hamburg, Lubeck, Lucca, Gibraltar, Aden, and Fiume.
 * Merged Heligoland state with Schleswig-Holstein state.
 * Removed port from Nyda province so players don't accidently build a naval base in a province without access to the sea.
-* Merged Alamut state into neighbouring states.
+* Merged Alamut state into neighboring states.
 * Split Guangdong state into East and West Guangdong.
 * Created a crossing between Lahej and Djibuti across the Red Sea.